Welcome

 What is "reasonable"?

 Not every adjustment is required—only those that are reasonable.
-The Act does not define "reasonable," but courts consider:
+The Act does not exhaustively define “reasonable,” but courts consider:

 • the effectiveness of the adjustment in overcoming the disadvantage

-• practicality and feasibility
+• practicality and feasibility (including timescales and technical constraints)

-• the disruption caused
+• the disruption caused (to service delivery or others)

 The anticipatory duty for service providers